huggingface/transformers/docs/source/en/agents.md

         return model.id
 ```

-We now have our tool handy.
-Save it in a file and import it from your main script.
-Let's name this file
-`model_downloads.py`, so the resulting import code looks like this:
+Now that the custom `HfModelDownloadsTool` class is ready, you can save it to a file named model_downloads.py and import it for use.

 ```python
 from model_downloads import HFModelDownloadsTool